krayin/krayin-docs/docs/1.x/packages/assets.md

 - `/Resources/assets/images`: Stores image files used throughout the application.
 - `/Resources/assets/js`: Holds JavaScript files such as `app.js` for client-side scripting.
 - `/Resources/assets/sass`: Contains CSS files like `app.css` for styling the application.
-- `/Resources/assets/fonts`: Stores fonts used throughout the application.

 Here's the updated directory structure: